Columbia University Senate: University Judicial Board

+Senate review

-On April 18, shortly after delivering her first address as acting president in her first meeting with the University Senate on April 4, Claire Shipman, who left her position as co-chair of the board of trustees to become acting president of the university on March 28, announced in an email to the Columbia University community that the University Senate would be subject to review.
+On April 18, shortly after delivering her first address as acting president in her first meeting with the University Senate on April 4, Claire Shipman, who left her position as co-chair of the board of trustees to replace interim president Katrina Armstrong and become acting president of the university on March 28, announced in an email to the Columbia University community that the University Senate would be subject to review.
 According to The New York Times, the move was an "effort to potentially diminish the university senate’s authority," and one that Shipman and the trustees have used "vague language" to explain.
+University Senators expressed concern that the impending review threatened shared governance at the university.

+On April 23, 2026, the co-chairs of the board of trustees, David Greenwald and Jeh Johnson, released a report dated December 2025 on the review of the University Senate, which included 15 recommendations, along with four internal changes to trustee processes.